Orbifold Chern classes inequalities and applications: Introduction

+Theorem~\ref{thm:MYIntro} will also be established for pairs $(X,D)$ of dimension three with isolated singularities (see Theorem~\ref{HD}).

-There are two main ingredients to obtain the above inequalities.
-The first one is a restriction result with respect to some \emph{strongly movable} curves which is described in section \ref{sect:section3_restriction}.
-The second one concerns semipositivity of orbifold cotangent sheaves and is treated in section \ref{sect:section4_semipositivity}.
+There are two main ingredients in the proof of the above inequalities.
+The first one is a restriction result for semistable sheaves with respect to certain movable curves.
+This is described in Section \ref{sect:section3_restriction}.
+The second component involves the semipositivity of the \emph{orbifold cotangent sheaves} for certain mildly singular pairs and is treated in Section \ref{sect:section4_semipositivity}.